JaneliaSciComp/SongExplorer/README.md

 the same.

-You'll likely need an RSA key pair, possibly need special `ssh` flags, and almost assuredly need to change the `bsub` command and/or its flags.
+You'll likely need an RSA key pair, possibly need special `ssh` flags, and definitely need to specify the IP address of the head node and corresponding job submission command and its flags.
 The best person to ask for help here is your system administrator.

+    $ grep -A3 \'cluster configuration.pysh
+    # specs of the 'cluster'
+    cluster_ipaddr="login1"
+    cluster_cmd="bsub -Ne -Pstern"
+    cluster_logfile_flag="-oo"

-The seventh argument input to `generic_it`, called `clusterflags`, controls how many resources are allocated to a job when submitted to a cluster.
-Its syntax is highly specific to the type of scheduler your cluster uses.
-DeepSong comes with these arguments set to use the Load Sharing Facility (LSF) from IBM.
-You could easily change them and the corresponding call to `bsub` in `generic_it` to support any cluster scheduler (e.g. SGE, PBS, Slurm, etc.).
+The syntax used to specify the resources required is unique to the particular scheduler your cluster uses and how it is configured.
+DeepSong was developed and tested using the Load Sharing Facility (LSF) from IBM.
+To support any cluster scheduler (e.g. SGE, PBS, Slurm, etc.), DeepSong ignores `<task>_local_resources_{gpu,cpu}` when `<task_where>` is set to "cluster" and uses the variables `<task>_cluster_flags_{gpu,cpu}` instead to provide maximum flexibility.
+Instead of specifying the cores, GPUs, and RAM needed explicitly, you give it the flags that the job submission command uses to allocate those same resources.

+    $ grep -A5 train_gpu configuration.pysh | tail -n 2
+    train_cluster_flags_gpu="-n 2 -gpu 'num=1' -q gpu_rtx"
+    train_cluster_flags_cpu="-n 12"

 # Tutorial #